LKimS/BioSim/README.md

 ## Roadmap
 ### Futher development
 - Tracking single animal
 - Track center of population
-- Serialisation: using pickle
+#### Serialisation: using pickle
+Saving and loading the BioSim instance to/from file using pickle.
+This will allow the user to save the state of the simulation and continue it later, or share the state with other users.

-- Parallelization: using multiprocessing/threading
+#### Parallelization: using multiprocessing/threading
+Using multiprocessing/threading under the simulation to help with visualization under the simulation.
 ### Bugs
 - No known bugs